 Keep in touch in other ways

-Join our mailing list to receive our bi-monthly newsletter and notifications of our meeting dates.
+Join our mailing list to receive our regular newsletter and notifications of our meetings.

 Find us on Facebook for online discussions, updates and to post your photos.
 And on Twitter @clissoldpeople

 Please contact us if you would like to help with fundraising or have any ideas.
 Email: firstname.lastname@example.org

 We run occasional fundraising activities to raise money for community events and, on occasions, to pay for specific things in the park.
 For example:

 - organising historical and literary talks in Clissold House

 - raising money for the restoration of the memorial drinking fountain including a donation of £1,500 from the Drinking Fountains Association and Hackney Council.

 In recent years we have hosted two very successful quizzes that funded a wide range of free activities and entertainment at 125th birthday party in June 2014 including bicycle maintenance, soft play for toddlers, arts and crafts activities, storytelling and music for all ages.

 Look out for posters and information on the park noticeboards.